equalitie/swabber/README.md

 [Currently](https://github.com/ldx/python-iptables/issues/38) python-iptables can encounter some CPU issues when iterating over huge lists of bans. /etc/hosts.deny can incur some overhead when a huge number of entries is present (64000 bans can incur .1s of connection delay, although a figure this large is not recommended).

-bindstring: <ZMQ connection URI>
+bindstrings: [<ZMQ connection URI>...]
 -------------
-The string to subscribe to bans on.
-This defaults to <code>tcp://127.0.0.1:22620</code> and won't really be required to be configured for day to day operations.
+A list of strings to subscribe to bans on.
+This defaults to <code>[tcp://127.0.0.1:22620]</code> and won't really be required to be configured for day to day operations.
 Those who choose to hack around with Swabber may get some use out of this however.
+To use multiple applications with Swabber, use multiple bindstrings.
 Caution is __strongly__ advised when using strings with IP addresses other than 127.0.0.1 - Swabber offers no authentication on this interface by design and an attacker with half a brain will probably ban stuff for fun.

 interface: <iptables match>
 -------------